Skip to content

 • A short person will need grab bars placed at a lower position

-• While a tall person need a higher grab bar, or a raised toilet seat
+• While a tall person needs a higher grab bar or a raised toilet seat

-So in other word,if you don’t install the bars in the right place, they are unlikely to be used by the person they are intended it for!
+So in other words, if you don’t install the bars in the right place, they are unlikely to be used by the person they are intended for!

 Previous article Discover the Top 5 Wooden Electric Beds for Ultimate Comfort and Style